collectifrivage/SelfHostedGoogleFonts/README.md

 - `RootPath`: the folder where fonts and stylesheets will be saved.
 By default, this will be `{IWebHostEnvironment.WebRootPath}/{PublicPathPrefix}`, which usually maps to `wwwroot/google-fonts/`.
 - `PublicPathPrefix`: a URL segment added in front of public URLs.
 Defaults to "google-fonts".

+## How it works

+It builds the Google Fonts stylesheet URL from the specs you specify.
+If this stylesheet was already processed, a `<link>` tag is created using the self-hosted URL and the work is done.

+Otherwise, the stylesheet is downloaded, and is scanned to find all font files that it references.
+Those fonts are downloaded and saved to the storage system, and then the stylesheet is updated to use the self-hosted font URLs.
+Finally the stylesheet is saved to the storage system, before creating the `<link>` tag as usual.